M1tchster/Img2C/README.md

 # Img2C
-A C program for converting images into C file(s) to embed into programs.
+A Windows program for converting images into C file(s) to embed into programs.